jedisct1/aegis-X/README.md

 | 6     | k ^ c1        |
 | 7     | k ^ c0        |

-We then add the context to that state:
+We add the context to that state:

 ```
 block[3] = block[3] ^ ZeroPad(ctx)